 Pak’s terror policy allowed JeM deposit Pulwama attack money in 2 of its largest banks

-New Delhi, Aug 28: The chargesheet filed by the National Investigation Agency in connection with the Pulwama attack says that the money which was used for the attack was credited in the Meezan Bank in Peshwar, Pakistan.
+New Delhi, Aug 28: The chargesheet filed by the National Investigation Agency (NIA) in connection with the Pulwama attack says that the money which was used for the attack was credited in the Meezan Bank in Peshwar, Pakistan.

 Meezan on its website says it is a premier Islamic bank which 800 branches across Pakistan.
 It further says that it has the widest range of Halal Banking products and an internationally renowned Shariah Board.